johnnynieves/Default_HP_Printer/README.md

 ______

 The program runs however it will stop halfway down the file importing and quit.
 Attached is the output it is named output.

+I am open to doing this a different programatic way if possible.
+Maybe rest api to modify the config sets in the browser.